bcgov/mds/USAGE.md

 ### Using Flask

-This will connect to a locally running docker postgres instance and generate 1000 mine records with random data.
-This has already been done for you in the rebuild-all-local step, but if you need more data:
+This will connect to a locally running docker postgres container (`mds_postgres`) and generate 1000 mine records with random data.
+This has already been done for you in the rebuild-all-local step, but if you need more
+data:

 ```
 make generate-rand1000